jadecobra/python_tdd_exercises/source/how_to/setup_my_ide/setup_my_ide.rst

 How I setup my Interactive Development Environment (IDE)
 ##########################################################

+As of the writing of this book I use `Visual Studio Code <https://code.visualstudio.com/download>`_

 ***************************
 Screen Layout
 ***************************

 I split my screen in the following ways depending on the use case

 - When using a reference I like to have it on the left and the Interactive Development Environment on the right.
-What works for you?
+Try different layouts to see what is best for you.

   .. image:: images/reference_on_left.png
     :width: 600